 I knew eventually I would attend a meeting, at least to find out my reaction to it.
-My cancer diagnosis has changed me a lot and one thing about me that has changed the most, is my greater desire to reach out to others.
-I’ve never been particularly outgoing, so this change is really quite significant.
+My cancer diagnosis has changed me in some ways, and one thing about me that has changed, is my desire to reach out to others.
+I’ve never been outgoing, so this change is significant.
 Everything I read tells me this is a common reaction after a cancer diagnosis.
-Many people say they are profoundly changed by their diagnosis and want to make a real difference to others also diagnosed, not that they didn’t want to make a difference before their diagnosis, but afterward they feel compelled to do so.
+Many people say they want to make a difference to others also diagnosed, not that they didn’t want to make a difference before their diagnosis, but afterwards they feel compelled to do so.
 I get that.
-I believe it’s a coping mechanism for our own healing.
-Helping someone else “make sense” of their cancer, really helps us even more, at least that seems to be true for me.
+I guess it’s a coping mechanism for our own healing.
+Helping someone else navigate her cancer maze, helps us even more, at least that seems to be true for me.

 The group this particular evening was small since it was snowing.
 There were only about 8 of us, plus the two facilitators.
-The group was a “nice mix” of ages.
+The group was a nice mix of ages.
 After all, it’s not that great if everyone else in your group seems waaay older or waaay younger than you.
-Come to think of it, maybe this is one great advantage of being “middle-aged!”
-You at least sort of fit in with more age groups??
+Come to think of it, maybe this is one advantage of being middle-aged!
+You at least sort of fit in with more age groups.

 The first hour was spent on a presentation given by a sleep disorder professional.
 I liked this idea a lot, since it gave us all time to just be there and settle in before getting to the more personal stuff.
 Plus, it was a great opportunity to learn something.
 The topic was quite interesting and informative, although it was mostly about sleep itself, not how to GET or STAY asleep, which is what I really need to know how to do.
 The presentation was followed by a short discussion time.

 Lastly, we got to the “nitty gritty” reason for the support group.
 The part where you go around and say your name and state your “whatever it is you want to state” about your cancer situation.
-When my turn came, I hesitated a little, but then told fragments of my story.
+When my turn came, I hesitated, but then told fragments of my story.
 It was the first time I had said this stuff out loud to a group of people I didn’t know other than medical people.
-It was like “owning” my cancer all over again, but it actually felt good to do that.
+It was like owning my cancer all over again, but it actually felt good to do that.
 I’m not even sure why.
 Perhaps it was simple self-validation.
 Still, hearing myself say this stuff out loud, continued to feel surreal.
-I wonder if that feeling ever ends??
+I wonder if that feeling ever ends.

 Listening to the others share about themselves was comforting, distressing, compelling, sad, tear- jerking, hopeful and just plain emotional.
 One woman actually broke down and cried about her fears of losing her job, health insurance and house, as well as the chemotherapy she was about to begin.
-That’s when the purpose of such a support group really hit home for me.
+That’s when the purpose of such a support group really hit home.
 It’s a safe place to share your fears.
-You don’t have to keep your guard up or pretend to feel what you do not.
-Most importantly, it’s a place where others can gently advise you, encourage you and listen to you, without judging you.
+You don’t have to keep your guard up or pretend.
+Sometimes it’s hard to let it all out in front of family and friends.
+Most importantly, it’s a place where others can gently advise, encourage and listen to you, without judging you.

 The rest of the women in the group did just that, or at least tried to.
 Mostly we listened.
 We all managed to chime in and give a little gentle advice and encouragement to that woman.
 We even managed to get her to laugh.
 We understood where she was coming from.

 Everyone’s cancer experience is unique.
-Obviously, everyone doesn’t need or want a face-to-face support group and that’s OK, but if you’ve been thinking about going to a support group for anything, go ahead.
-Give it a try!
-I think I’ll be going back.
+Obviously, everyone doesn’t need or want a face-to-face support group and that’s okay, but if you’ve been thinking about going to a support group for anything, go ahead.
+Give it a try/ I think I’ll be going back.